-Royalties are paid at the end of each 3 month rotation.
-If your artwork sells in any subsequent display, ColourSpace will charge our standard 20% commission and recoup the cost of any royalties paid on that artwork to date.
+Royalties are paid at the end of each 3 month period, even if your works are on display for a 6 month rotation.
+If your artwork sells in any subsequent display, ColourSpace will charge our standard 25% commission and recoup the cost of any royalties paid on that artwork to date.

 Sure – we don’t hold any exclusivity on you or your artwork, you are even free to sell pieces currently on display.
 There are a couple of limitations however.
 First, it is your responsibility to let us know immediately if you have sold your artwork through other avenues so we can tag it as ‘Sold’ in our systems.
 If you don’t notify us and we happen to find a buyer at the same time, we reserve the right to take priority in sales.
 Many artists have taken the approach of simply listing that their artwork is ‘On exhibition, unavailable for 3 months’ to be flexible around for this requirement.